skeeto/skeeto.github.com/_posts/2023-09-30-An-easy-to-implement-arena-friendly-hash-map.markdown

 maps, so I don't demonstrate it here.

 The top two bits of the hash are used to select a branch.
 These tend to be higher quality for [multiplicative hash functions][hash].
-At each level, two bits are shifted out.
+At each level two bits are shifted out.
 This is what gives it its name: a *trie* of the *hash bits*.
-Though it's un-trie-like for elements to be deposited at the first empty spot found.
+Though it's un-trie-like in the way it deposits elements at the first empty spot.
 To make it 2-ary or 8-ary, use 1 or 3 bits at a time.

 I initially tried a [Multiplicative Congruential Generator][mcg] (MCG) to